Actress Paz de la Huerta sues Harvey Weinstein, alleges rape

-LOS ANGELES (AP) — Actress Paz de la Huerta is suing Harvey Weinstein, saying the movie mogul raped her, harassed her and hurt her career.
+LOS ANGELES (AP) — Actress Paz de la Huerta filed a lawsuit Tuesday accusing disgraced movie mogul Harvey Weinstein of raping her in 2010 and then embarking on a campaign of harassment that harmed her career.

-The lawsuit filed Tuesday in Los Angeles Superior Court alleges Weinstein raped de la Huerta twice in New York in December 2010.
-Police said last November they were investigating, but no charges have been filed.
+The lawsuit filed in Los Angeles Superior Court alleges Weinstein raped de la Huerta twice in New York in December 2010, taunting her with phone calls between the two assaults.
+New York police said a year ago that they were investigating de la Huerta’s allegations.
+No charges have been filed in the case, but Weinstein is charged there with the rape of another woman.

-The suit alleges that in January 2011 Weinstein exposed himself to her and tried to get her to have sex in Beverly Hills.
+In a new allegation, the suit states that the following month Weinstein exposed himself to the actress in a Beverly Hills hotel when she went to confront him.
+She alleges Weinstein tried to get de la Huerta to have a sexual encounter with him and another woman.

-The suit states that Weinstein taunted de La Huerta with phone calls and was involved with her firing from HBO’s “Boardwalk Empire.”
+About a year after the incidents, de la Huerta was fired from the HBO show “Boardwalk Empire,” and the lawsuit states she has reason to believe Weinstein was involved.
+It cites a photo that appeared in The New York Times of Weinstein talking to Martin Scorsese, a director and executive producer on the show, a few weeks before her firing.

 Most Read Nation & World Stories